Travel & Business Expense Policy

 In the event all advanced funds are not used during travel, the remaining funds should be returned with a detailed expense report.
 The return of funds can be made via a personal check or a deduction to payroll earnings (this can be noted in the appropriate section on the reimbursement request).

-- Receipts: All expenses in excess of seventy five dollars ($75.00) require the support of a detailed receipt.
+- Receipts: All expenses twenty five dollars ($25.00) and greater require the support of a detailed receipt.
 Copies of credit card statements, hotel statements (for non-lodging expenses) or restaurant pull tab receipts are not acceptable forms of documentation.
 Detailed restaurant receipts (as opposed to stub-receipts) should include the date, name of the establishment and itemization of purchase.
+Missing receipts will not be reimbursed unless a missing receipt form is completed and approved by the authorized approver.

 - Lodging: Copies of detailed hotel receipts/statements are required for the reimbursement of lodging expenses.
 This documentation must include the name, location and date of the expenditures and separate amounts for each charge, such as lodging, meals, telephone, and miscellaneous [IRS Regulation - Section 1.274-5(c)(2)iii(B)]

 - Airfare: Employees must provide adequate documentation to support the cost of airfare.
-Boarding passes, copies of E-tickets or other related support should be provided at the time of reimbursement request.
+Confirmation with ticket number, copies of E-tickets or other related support should be provided at the time of reimbursement request.

 - Account Code Definitions